|

 Tagawa, with special appearance by Toshiro Mifune.

-1. Employing the historical/sociological material you have read
+Discussion questions for journal entries and class: 1.
+Employing the historical/sociological material you have read

 on Japanese (American) family structure, the history of Japanese